dgroomes/stackoverflow-look-back/README.md

     * Enable the *Developer mode* toggle control in the upper right corner of the page
 1. Install the extension
     * Click the *Load unpacked* button
-    * In the file finder window that opens, find the directory `src/extension/chromium-manifest-v2` and click *Select*
+    * In the file finder window that opens, find the extension distribution directory `build/chromium-manifest-v2-web-extension/`, single click it to highlight it, and click the *Select* button.
     * It's installed!
 1. Open StackOverflow
     * Go to <https://stackoverflow.com/> in your browser